Bw00d/sublime_learning/README.md

 * I am able to add a Sublime Text keyboard binding and use it in the editor.
 * I am able to test edited code against answer code and return an alert or notice to the user depend on whether or not their input is correct.
 * I can assign the cursor to a specific line for each lesson
+* User authentication and validation complete.
+* Foundation offcanvas to works on lesson/show pages but not on others.

 ####Todo

 * Make a consolidated js file of all the relevant key bindings.
 * I plan to use the <a href="https://github.com/kugaevsky/mousetrap-rails">mousetrap-rails</a> gem to record the users keystrokes to test for efficient editing.
-* Set up user authentication and validation.
 * Research whether or not I can just edit the vim keybindings instead of chaining methods to make Sublime keybindings.
-* Get Foundation offcanvas to work
 * Set editor height for each lesson
 * DRY up code so admin can add editors to code as necessary instead of having two editors per lesson.

 ####Issues

 * The ace editor has many default keybindigs and some of them produce conflicting or unexpected behavior.
+* Foundation offcanvas to works on lesson/show pages but not on others.
+The javascript console complains of "Cannot read property 'env' of null" and references the ace.js file on the pages that don't work.
+This may be the cause.
+These pages do not contain an editor.
 * I am finding it difficult to get mousetrap to record keystrokes.
 * So far attempts to change the height of the editor for each lesson have caused the syntax highlighting to disappear and have had no effect on the editor height.
 * I am unable to get the offcanvas menu to work.
 The way the asset pipeline requires files may be causing a conflict.